layilin/SP23-33852/_annotations/book2.md

 58.88 cates.
 Choice foods, viands, or delicacies.

 59.95 nightshade's juice.
 Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
 The foliage, fruits, and roots are all highly toxic, and consuming only ten berries could kill a human adult.
-Its native range extends from England to Iran.
+It is native to Europe and Western Asia.

 59.104 thy little gang.
 Enslaved children.
 Almost all enslaved persons on the plantation were expected to work, including the young.
 The tasks children were assigned included weeding, cutting grass to feed the cattle, washing clothes, and serving in the main house.